ldmtam/realtimemap-temporal/README.md

 ## TODO
 -  [ ] Support Geofencing notifications (vehicle entering and exiting the area).
--  [ ] Support Continue-As-New for Workflows that generate lots of events (geofence, vehicle).
+-  [x] Support Continue-As-New for Workflows when Temporal history events length and size limit reached.